LazySudo/LedgerCLI/PRIVACY.md

 ## 2. Data Storage
 * **Primary Storage:** All financial data retrieved via the Plaid API is stored locally on the user's machine in a secured SQLite database (`db.sqlite3`).
-* **External Transmission:** Generally, no data is transmitted to external servers, cloud storage, or third-party analytics platforms, with the single exception of the AI Categorization feature described below.
+* **External Transmission:** Generally, no data is transmitted to external servers, cloud storage, or third-party analytics platforms, with the single exception of the optional AI feature described below.

 ## 3. Data Usage
 Data is used solely for the following local operations: